RIPE-NCC/rpki-commons/README.md

 ## Changelog

+### 2020-07 version 1.11.0

+This release improves performance of the validation process.

+WARNING: The internal implementation of some classes have changed, breaking Java serialization compatibility with previous versions of this library.

 ### 2020-06 version 1.10

 This release provide configurable options for handling of not-yet valid or expired objects.

 When you want to accept expired/stale objects, you can set an grace period through `ValidationOptions.withStaleConfiguration(maxCrlStalePeriod, maxMftStalePeriod)`